wp-plugins/wp-auto-affiliate-links/readme.txt

 If you can't find the options to do this, try LibreOffice, as it is a bit easier to find them there.

 == Changelog ==

+= 4.7.4 =
+* Generated links are now requested, parsed and displayed trough javascript

 = 4.7.3.3 =
 * Removed a warning message on "generated links page" when there are no links to display